 D. For groups that need use of the kitchen area there is a $250 refundable security and janitorial deposit.

 E. For-profit groups and organizations that have liability insurance must submit proof of insurance for any use of the Community Room for events that are not sponsored by the Library.
 All insured applicants must also sign the provided Indemnification Form.
-We ask that individuals requesting use of the space show us a copy of their homeowners’ and/or liability insurance, if possible.
+Individuals requesting use of the space should show us a copy of their homeowners’ and/or liability insurance.
 The Library may waive this requirement on a case-by-case basis, taking into consideration the means of the applicant.

 F. Fees, deposits, and proof of liability insurance must be submitted three (3) weeks before the event.